ayshahrah/seg/index.md

 ### Performance Measurement

 It is very important to measure your learning progress towards the intended objectives.
 From a practical perspective, you can achieve that by different means  (achievement-based).
-One way is to deliver a technical presentation and show a developed application.
-Another way is to get a professional certification.
+For example, deliver a technical presentation or show a developed application.
+You can also get professional certification.

 ![alt text](Slide12.JPG "Performance Measurement")